 #5 Catalog shopping ads

 Most ad platforms now facilitate catalog shopping ads.
 They enable your live online or local store inventory to be matched with customers who are in-market for those products.
-Additionally, platform algorithms establish customer intent based on search activity, pixel data from your website and a range of other proprietary analyses.
+Additionally, platform algorithms establish customer intent based on search activity, pixel data from your website, and a range of other proprietary analyses.
 These ad formats consistently deliver among the highest ROAS.

-In Google Shopping, Amazon accounts for upwards of 40% of impressions which alone is testament to Google’s dominance here.
+In Google Shopping, Amazon accounts for upwards of 40% of impressions which alone is a testament to Google’s dominance here.

 European shoe brand, Espadrij l’originale combined Facebook Dynamic Product Ads with sale deals to effectively remarket to shoppers and achieve a 4.8x improved ROAS via Facebook & Instagram.

 DIY store B&Q implemented Pinterest Shopping Ads and achieved a 7x improvement in ROAS from this format.

 eCommerce player Wish, achieved an 80% decrease in their key Cost Per Install metric by integrating their product catalog into Snapchat Story Ads.

 Digital marketers have always understood the power of visual storytelling to help differentiate in the online world.
 Shoppable video and post features take storytelling to the next level, allowing consumers to easily click to purchase featured products.

 - Belgian online department store ColliShop used a solution from Spott.ai to include interactive product information on top of video ads.
 As a result, they delivered a 20% increase in orders and 19% uplift in AOV.

 - Within Instagram, eCommerce brands can add product stickers to Story Ads.
 This allows audiences to view product information, such as price, and then click-to-purchase.
 Barbour achieved a 42% increase in sales from Instagram using this feature in its ads.